ADVICE | AUGUST 29 2025

 Nutritional profile: which is healthier?

 One of the factors that increasingly weighs in the decision of professional chefs is the nutritional profile of the oil.
-The canola oil contains a higher proportion of monounsaturated fats, known to be beneficial for cardiovascular health.
+Canola oil contains a higher proportion of monounsaturated fats, known to be beneficial for cardiovascular health.

-Additionally, it is low in saturated fats and has a good omega-3 content, making it a healthier alternative compared to other types of vegetable oil.
+Additionally, it is low in saturated fats and has a good omega-3 content, making it a healthier alternative to many other vegetable oils.

 On the other hand, corn oil has more polyunsaturated fats, especially omega-6, which, if consumed in excess, can promote inflammatory processes in the body.
 From a nutritional standpoint, canola oil has better and more relevant results for health.